 TICK BORNE ENCEPHALITIS?

-Tick Borne Encephalitis is a viral disease spread by infected tick bites.
-The ticks live in undergrowth and long grass and attach themselves to humans as you brush past them.
-The infection is passed into the blood stream from their infected saliva when they bite you.
+Tick-Borne Encephalitis is a viral disease spread by infected tick bites.
+The ticks live in the undergrowth and long grass and attach themselves to humans as you brush past them.
+The infection is passed into the bloodstream from their infected saliva when they bite you.

 As the ticks are also carried by goats, sheep and cattle, the infection can also be caught by eating or drinking unpasteurised dairy products from infected animals.
 Other carriers of the ticks include mice and small birds.
 The ticks are most active from April to October.